arpg/Documentation/Installation/README.md

 For Ubuntu users, you must install `libavahi-compat-libdnssd-dev` from your system's package management software.

 #### OSXGlut
-1. Optionally, you can install OSXGlut from https://github.com/stevenlovegrove/osxglut.
+Optionally, you can install OSXGlut from https://github.com/stevenlovegrove/osxglut.

+#### FreeGLUT on OS X
+On OS X, installing FreeGLUT is recommended for Pangolin applications.
+It is available via `homebrew`.
+If you get the error `GLUT Fatal Error: internal
+error: NSInternalInconsistencyException, reason: nextEventMatchingMask should only be called from the Main Thread!`, installing FreeGLUT will fix it.

 ## Common ARPG utilities